Tailhook scandal: Personnel and promotions

 On February 15, 1994, Kelso announced that he would leave his post and retire from the Navy two months early.
 Dalton and the new Defense Secretary William Perry lauded Kelso's character and service and, in Perry's case, criticized Vest's decision.
-The US Senate voted 54–43 to allow Kelso to retain his 4-star rank and he formally retired on April 30, 1994.
+The U.S. Senate voted 54–43 to allow Kelso to retain his 4-star rank and he formally retired on April 30, 1994.
 One of Kelso's last official acts as CNO was to approve the Navy's new, 64-page policy handbook on recognizing, preventing, and dealing with sexual harassment.
-William Vest retired from the Navy in May 1994 and became an administrative law judge with the Social Security Administration.
+Vest retired from the Navy in May 1994 and became an administrative law judge with the Social Security Administration.

 Paula Coughlin resigned from the Navy on May 31, 1994.
-She sued the Tailhook Association, which settled with her out of court for $400,000, and the Las Vegas Hilton.
-The Hilton contested the lawsuit, and on October 28, 1994, a Nevada jury awarded Coughlin $1.7 million in compensatory damages and $5 million in punitive damages.
+She sued the Las Vegas Hilton and the Tailhook Association.
+The Tailhook Association settled with her out of court for $400,000.
+The Las Vegas Hilton contested the lawsuit, and on October 28, 1994, a Nevada jury awarded Coughlin $1.7 million in compensatory damages and $5 million in punitive damages.
 Eight other women present at Tailhook '91 also sued the Tailhook Association and/or Hilton and received out-of-court settlements for undisclosed amounts.

 Many, if not most, of the officers who had received punitive nonjudicial actions for Tailhook-related infractions, such as Diaz and Samples, separated from the active-duty Navy or Marines within a year or two of the end of the prosecutions in 1994.
 Tritt retired from the Navy on July 31, 1994 and became a flight instructor for a defense contractor.
 Miller and Cowden continued to serve on active duty.
 Fagan, one of the four named in the original Navy investigation, had received nonpunitive action from Krulak and was later promoted to Colonel (O-6).
 Ludwig retired from the Navy in May 1995.
 Bonam reportedly was denied promotion and left the Marines soon after.

 Beginning in 1992, the Senate Armed Services Committee, which approved all field officer promotions O-4 and above, directed the Navy and Marines to include the complete investigation documentation for any promotion nominee who had been involved with Tailhook '91.
 The SASC then asked the Navy to hold the promotion for the affected officer until the SASC cleared the officer for advancement, sometimes delaying the promotion by a year or more.
 The SASC's actions may have been motivated by a desire from members of Congress to ensure that the Navy had held its officers adequately accountable for Tailhook transgressions.
 The Department of the Navy (which included the Marine Corps) used the list of 140 officers that the DoDIG had initially recommended for further investigation or prosecution as its baseline for compliance with the SASC order.
 In a few cases, anticipating pushback from the SASC over a promotion nomination, the Navy itself delayed or denied promotion to officers on the list, even though the officers had otherwise been exonerated.